BEHAVIOR Robot Suite: Streamlining Real-World Whole-Body Manipulation for Everyday Household Activities

 Research Questions

-Q1: What types of household tasks are enabled by BRS?
+Q1: What household tasks are enabled by BRS, and how does WB-VIMA compare to baselines?

-Q5: What additional insights can be drawn about the system’s overall capabilities?
+Q4: What other insights can be drawn about the system's capabilities?

 BRS Enables Various Household Activities (Q1)